-Within my journey of full-time entrepreneurship I have been successful with hosting annual conferences, workshops, coaching and mentorship programs which literally has attracted women from around the world to my brand.
+Along my path of full-time entrepreneurship, I have been successful at hosting annual conferences, workshops, coaching and mentorship programs which literally has attracted women from around the world to my brand.
 However, last year I began to desire more face to face connection again.
 I started out coaching women in my local area and then somewhere along the way I became comfortable on Zoom.
 Now don’t get me wrong, I also spent years traveling as a national speaker, meeting many people who had read my books, followed me online as well as signed up to work with me.
 And yes, I’ve made A LOT of money doing it.

 Of course, like you I still get nervous being in new environments with people i don’t know and instead of talking about what I do, I enjoy just doing it.
 However, I began to pull out resources that I have taught my clients over the years and sharpen my skills on how to network effectively and that led to a beautiful experience today.

 With that said, I would like to ask you a few questions:

 - Are you currently feeling isolated as an entrepreneur?